realrube/renogy_ble/README.md

 """

+## Borrowed code

 This project borrowed some code from the "https://github.com/cyrils/renogy-bt" project by a different author.
 Only certain functionality is borrowed, namely the RoverClient and its dependencies which were then modified to work with Home Assistant.
 It's not the most elegant, but works and is a good starting point.

-Borrowed code:

     BaseClient.py  (modified)
     BLEManager.py  (modified)
     RoverClient.py (modified)
     Utils.py       (original)

-New code in this project:
+## New code in this project

     __init__.py
     sensor.py

-Instructions:
+## Instructions:

 Place all code into a new directory "renogy_ble" within Home Assistant's structure:
 /root/homeassistant/custom_components/renogy_ble